-Interest from financial assets earned after acquisition is recognized as income in the income statement.
+Interest accrued on financial assets after acquisition is recognized as income in the income statement.
 Interest is recognized using the effective interest rate method and dividends are recognized when the right to receive them is established.

 ii.
 Financial liabilities

 Classification and measurement